 Early Childhood Education based in the context of relationships.
 We support the wellbeing and development of children, families, pre-service teachers, and early childhood educators.
 The three main components of the Ruth Staples Child Development Lab is education, outreach, and research in the context of relationships.

 The educational mission of the Child Development Lab is fulfilled by creating a "community of learning," in which children, parents, students, and faculty all learn from each other.
-The outreach mission is fulfilled by providing the best possible developmentally appropriate child care and education, and by providing various consulting and support services in Lincoln, in the State of Nebraska, and even for national clientele and organizations.
+The research mission is embedded in the daily routines and partnerships among Department and College-wide connections.
+The outreach mission is fulfilled by providing the best possible developmentally appropriate childcare and education, and by providing various consulting and support services in Lincoln, in the State of Nebraska, and even for international clientele and organizations.

 The Ruth Staples Child Development Laboratory Program provides an educational and developmentally appropriate setting in which children and adults grow and learn together.
 To this end, the environment is prepared by staff and students and experiences are provided which:

 - contribute to developing positive self-regard